 I can go to my neighborhood Starbucks and another one an hour away and have the same experience.
 I know their sizing will still be referred to in the same Italian moniker sizes (Tall, Grande, Venti, etc.), and the coffee I get in one place will taste the same as the coffee I get in another country.

-Key Lesson from Starbucks Marketing strategy: Maintaining a consistent brand experience for your customers is critical to drawing them back to your organization and turning them into brand supporters.
+Key Lessons from Starbucks Marketing strategy: Maintaining a consistent brand experience for your customers is critical to drawing them back to your organization and turning them into brand supporters.

 According to Investopedia reports: